WikipediaLibrary/puppet-twlight/README.md

 ## Overview

-This puppet module deploys and configures The Wikipedia Library Card Platform app to Debian 8 systems.
+This puppet module deploys and configures the [Library Card Platform for The Wikipedia Library](https://github.com/WikipediaLibrary/TWLight) to Debian 8 systems.
 It is a work in progress.

 ## Module Description

-If applicable, this section should have a brief description of the technology the module integrates with and what that integration enables.
-This section should answer the questions: "What does this module *do*?" and "Why would I use it?"

-If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.
+As it stands, this module is somewhat amature attempt to puppetize TWLight.
+It does the following sorts of things:
+ * directly installs and configures packages
+ * checks stuff out from git
+ * runs dumb shell scripts to manage django
+ * writes secrets to files

+You probably only want to use this if you are developing or operating TWLight.

 ## Setup